 |Reaction||N||% Post Dose 1||Peak Occurrence in Post vaccination Days||N||% Post Dose 2||Peak Occurrence in Post vaccination Days|

 |Fever ≥ 100.0°F (37.8°C) Oral||1584||10.2%||14 to 27||956||9.5%||0 to 42|

 |Injection-site complaints (soreness, erythema, swelling, rash, pruritus, pyrexia, hematoma, induration, numbness)||1606||24.4%||0 to 2||955||32.5%||0 to 2|

 |Varicella-like rash (injection site)||1606||3%||6 to 20||955||1%||0 to 6|

 |Varicella-like rash (generalized)||1606||5.5%||7 to 21||955||0.9%||0 to 23|

 |Median number of lesions||5||5.5|

-In addition, the most frequently ( ≥ 1%) reported adverse experiences, without regard to causality, are listed in decreasing order of frequency: upper respiratory illness, headache, fatigue, cough, myalgia, disturbed sleep, nausea, malaise, diarrhea, stiff neck, irritability/nervousness, lymphadenopathy, chills, eye complaints, abdominal pain, loss of appetite, arthralgia, otitis, itching, vomiting, other rashes, constipation, lower respiratory illness, allergic reactions (including allergic rash, hives), contact rash, cold/canker sore.
+In addition, adverse events reported at a rate of ≥ 1% are listed in decreasing order of frequency: upper respiratory illness, headache, fatigue, cough, myalgia, disturbed sleep, nausea, malaise, diarrhea, stiff neck, irritability/nervousness, lymphadenopathy, chills, eye complaints, abdominal pain, loss of appetite, arthralgia, otitis, itching, vomiting, other rashes, constipation, lower respiratory illness, allergic reactions (including allergic rash, hives), contact rash, cold/canker sore.

-As with any vaccine, there is the possibility that broad use of the vaccine could reveal adverse reactions not observed in clinical trials.
+Broad use of VARIVAX could reveal adverse events not observed in clinical trials.

 Body as a Whole